-Hala Khouri, M.A., E-RYT, has been teaching the movement arts for over 20 years.
-Her roots are in Ashtanga and Iyengar yoga, dance, Somatic Psychology, and the juicy mystery of Life itself.
+Hala Khouri, M.A., SEP, E-RYT 500*, has been teaching the movement arts for over 20 years.
+Her roots are in yoga, dance, Somatic Psychology, and the juicy mystery of Life itself.
 Creative movement and honest self-exploration have always been sources of tremendous healing for Hala.
 Her calling to share this with others has been clear to her since she began teaching at the age of 16.

 Hala earned her B.A. in Psychology with a minor in Religion from Columbia University and has a Master’s degree in Counseling Psychology from Pacifica Graduate Institute.
 She is currently back in school earning a PhD in Community Psychology, Liberation Studies and Eco-psychology.
 She is also trained in Somatic Experiencing, a technique which focuses on trauma’s impact on the body-mind and ways to resolve it.